crocs-muni/open-source-development-course/assignments.md

 - Create a branch `pr/step2-old` that points to your HEAD.
 Note new commit IDs to the file.
 - Same as before - squash to one commit.
 Add commit ID to the file.
 - Add a comment to the PR saying "Done" to the step2 PR.
+- Add the file with commit IDs to the PR2, as a new comment, plaintext, no attachments.